 \subsubsection{Unsupervised Learning}

-\mbox{}\\ Depending on the goal of the data analysis, most unsupervised learning techniques can be applied for either: dimensional reduction or clustering.
+\mbox{}\\ Depending on the goal of the data analysis, most unsupervised learning techniques can be applied for either dimensional reduction or clustering.

-Prior to application of supervised methods, it can be prudent to identify the most optimum representation for the input data.
-In this work we address this goal via the prototypical method of dimensional reduction on the quiver adjacency matrix data: \textit{Principal Component Analysis} (PCA).
+Prior to the application of supervised methods, it can be prudent to identify the optimal representation for the input data.
+In this work, we address this goal via the prototypical method of dimensional reduction on the quiver adjacency matrix data: \textit{Principal Component Analysis} (PCA).

-As a method PCA utilises the diagonalisation of the dataset's covariance matrix, where for the input dataset $\{\underline{x}\}$, the covariance $K_{ij}$ is computed as
+As a method, PCA utilises the diagonalisation of the dataset's covariance matrix, where for the input dataset $\{\underline{x}\}$, the covariance $K_{ij}$ is computed as

 for $x_i$ the $i$th component of the input vectors $\underline{x}$ and $E( \cdot )$ the expectation value over the dataset.
-This matrix gives a centralised measure of second order moments across the input components, and its diagonalisation produces eigenvectors, in this context called principal components, which determine a natural orthogonal basis for the data variation.
-Since the covariance matrix is symmetric, the eigenvalues are all real\footnote{Actually the covariance matrix is positive semi-definite, so the eigenvalues are also all non-negative.}, and provide a means of determining which principal components are most informative on the data's variation.
-Hence for $d$-dimensional input vectors, the $d$ principal components can be sorted in decreasing size of their eigenvalues.
+This matrix gives a centralised measure of second-order moments across the input components, and its diagonalisation produces eigenvectors, in this context called principal components, which determine a natural orthogonal basis for the data variation.
+Since the covariance matrix is symmetric, the eigenvalues are all real\footnote{Actually, the covariance matrix is positive semi-definite, so the eigenvalues are also all non-negative.}, and provide a means of determining which principal components are most informative on the data's variation.
+Hence, for $d$-dimensional input vectors, the $d$ principal components can be sorted in decreasing size of their eigenvalues.